tr1sm0s1n/gin-crud-api/README.md

-# Gin-Test-API
+# Gin-CRUD-API

-Test API demonstrating CRUD operations in Go.
+Simple API demonstrating CRUD operations in Go.

 ## 🛠 Built With